-Christine Sinclair scores hat rick to return to being Thorn in Reign’s side
+Christine Sinclair scores hat trick to return to being Thorn in Reign’s side

 The Reign (0-1-1) continued Fall Series play without the bulk of its veterans.
 Players such as Lu Barnes, Jess Fishlock, Darian Jenkins, and Celia Jiménez Delgado are out on loan to clubs overseas.
 Megan Rapinoe opted out of competing in 2020 while Kelcie Hedge (knee) and Julia Ashley (back) are out due to injuries.

 The absences permitted the Reign to play its younger players and get creative with their tactics.
-Reign coach Farid Benstiti also only made one change in the startling lineup that managed a 2-2 draw against Utah last week.
-He put Michelle Betos in goal for Casey Murphy.
+Reign coach Farid Benstiti also only made one change in the starting lineup that managed a 2-2 draw against Utah last week.
+He put Betos in goal for Casey Murphy.

-The Reign, which is based in Tacoma, will continue play with a derby rematch against Portland at Cheney Stadium on Oct.
+The Reign, which is based in Tacoma, will continue play with another derby rematch against Portland at Cheney Stadium on Oct.
 10. Fans will not be permitted to attend due to government restrictions regarding crowd sizes in efforts to slow the spread of COVID-19.

+“This evening was a difficult game for us after we conceded the two goals,” Benstiti said during a video conference call with media.
+“We wanted to come back, but today was too hard to come back because physically we were too down.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.